KenKenMkIISR/test_ntsc_machikania/README.md

 GP29 ADC3
 ```

+### Case 2.
+For XIAO RP2040, Tiny2040, RP2040-Zero
-Connect a Seeed XIAO 2040, Tiny2040, RP2040-Zero to a TV (NTSC Video) and an MultiMediaCard (SPI connection) as follows.
+Connect XIAO RP2040 or Tiny2040 or RP2040-Zero to a TV (NTSC Video) and an MultiMediaCard (SPI connection) as follows.

 ![schematic_xiao.png](documents/schematic_xiao.png)
 ```console